7.5.8. Analyzing the Retrohunt alerts

 - Reverse engineering (if necessary): if the threat is particularly complex, reverse engineering can be considered in order to fully understand its internal functioning.This can help identify exploited vulnerabilities and propagation mechanisms.

-Analyze logs: review system and network logs to trace threat spread.
+Analyze the logs: review system and network logs to trace threat spread.

 - Anticipate the actions of the attacker